-&lt;sup>1These figures are taken from the records of the Out-patient Department and include no ward cases.
+1These figures are taken from the records of the Out-patient Department and include no ward cases.

-ing in a streptococcic sore throat of the mild epidemic type.
-A remarkable lymphocytosis may accompany such an adenitis.
-This brings me to another problem regarding the glandular hypertrophies and inflammations of the tonsillar ring.
-It is ordinarily assumed that when a tonsillar inflammation arises it has been acquired through some food that has passed over the tonsil or through the inspired air and its contact with the tonsil.
-In other words, it is through the faucial surface of the tonsil that that gland becomes inflamed.
+surface of the tonsil that that gland becomes inflamed.
 This assumption is very natural, but not necessary.
 It is natural because the tonsillar crypts open into the fauces and because foci of pus or bacterial growth are usually to be found in these crypts.
 One naturally assumes, therefore, that infection has gone into the crypt through the mouth of the crypt.
 But this is obviously a superficial view.
 Tonsillar inflammation is by no means confined to the crypts and often has no obvious connection with them.
 The so-called quinsy sore throat or peritonsillar abscess has its origin very deep in the tissues, far from their faucial surface.
 How do we know that the infection does not come from within rather than from without?
 Such a question has often occurred to me when I have observed in a child, first, endocarditis or arthritis, and later a tonsillitis.
-Such a sequence suggests that an infection widely generalized within the body has been carried first to the heart or to the joints and later to the tonsillar tissues. we any good reason to believe that the tonsils are not often infected in this way, from within rather than from without?
+Such a sequence suggests that an infection widely generalized within the body has been carried first to the heart or to the joints and later to the tonsillar tissues.
+Have we any good reason to believe that the tonsils are not often infected in this way, from within rather than from without?
 I do not see that we have.
-No one supposes, I take it, that similar glandular enlargements of the intestine (Peyer's patches and solitary follicles) are produced through the entrance of typhoid bacilli from the interior of the intestine.
+No one supposes, I take it, that similar glandular enlargements of the intestine (Pever's patches and solitary follicles) are produced through the entrance of typhoid bacilli from the interior of the intestine.
 It is generally assumed that the typhoid bacilli, which we can usually isolate from the circulating blood, are carried by the blood-stream and by the lymphatics to all parts of the body and appear in the lymph-glands of the intestine from within rather than from without.
 Why should not the same be true of tonsillar infection?